BrentIO/FireFly-Controller/ide_configuration.md

 ```
 ---
 ## build.extra_flags

+**`ASYNCWEBSERVER_REGEX`** Required only for Hardware Registration and Configuration application, this allows regex paths in the URL.

 **`PRODUCT_ID`** This configuration indicates the hardware product ID and is required.
 If it is not included, the compiler will trigger an error.
 Change the `FFC_32322211` value in the example shown above to match the actual hardware product ID, with `FFC_` prefixed.
 This allows for a product ID beginning with zero.